Menaid/github-test-project/README.md

 ## How to install the project
 Here are the instructions for
-how to setup this type of project.
+how to setup this type of project